My vision was tinged with red as I walked up to the loaded bar.

 Everything you’re doing is for you, and no one else.
 Doing something pleasing externally to seek attention is the feminine imperative.

 The masculine imperative can be simply defined as “do”.

 The friends you make, and the gains you take are yours alone.
 As you hit PRs and watch yourself grow you will eventually come to this realization.
-The gym stops becoming an instrument to get you laid, and instead becomes hall of personal growth.
+The gym stops becoming an instrument to get you laid and instead becomes a hall of personal growth.